-The University The History
+The University's History

-Early in the morning of August 2, 1933, a battered pick-up truck arrived at Hillsborough High School.
-One reconditioned typewriter, two letter files, a small pile of stationery, a few office supplies and several folders of student records were loaded onto the back of the truck.
+Early in the morning of August 2, 1933, a bat tered pick-up truck arrived at Hillsborough High School.
+One reconditioned typewriter, two letter files, a small pile of stationery, a few office supplies, and several folders of student records were loaded onto the back of the truck.